MariaIzobava/comp0244-go2/README.md

 ### Task
 1. Move the robot to (x,y) = (0.0,1.2)
-2. Publish waypoints that move the robot around the obstacle.
+2. Publish waypoints that move the robot around the obstacle you are facing.
-3. Make the theta angle work
+3. Make the final theta angle goal work in the code.

 ## Line Detection
 ### Terminal 1: Launch Gazebo and RViz